decentralized-identity/universal-resolver/docs/instances/instances.md

 ## DIF member instances

 This section lists additional instances of the Universal Resolver, hosted by DIF members.

-They may differ in terms of performance, hardening, supported DID methods, etc.
+These instances may differ in terms of performance, hardening, supported DID methods, etc.

 ### https://resolver.spherity.com/ — hosted by Spherity